paperless-ngx/paperless-ngx/docker/compose/README.md

 # Docker compose files

+## Introduction

-This folder contains a set of docker-compose files for running paperless from the Docker Hub.
+This folder contains a set of docker-compose files for running paperless from the Docker registries.

 Those files contain everything paperless needs to run.